 A literal French translation for this would be “Chaîne d’approvisionnement durable – Approvisionnement”, but it is far too long and would likely not display correctly on the webpage.
 The French translator must find a way to shorten it, making sure the translation still makes sense.

 Dealing with highly diversified content

 Adapting the content to the target culture

-Localizing content also means going beyond translating because the content in its entirety (e.g., text, images, colours) must be adapted to the culture of the target market.
+Localizing content also means going beyond translating because the content in its entirety (e.g., text, images, colors) must be adapted to the target market's culture.
 For example, some online images may be acceptable in one culture but considered inappropriate in another.